 4. The Add Printer section will display where you will need to enter the information for your printer:

-To retrieve this information, you can use the following command to pull up the CUPS (Mac's built-in printing service) configuration.
-You will need to add sudo before the command if you are not running it from within Addigy.
+Note: You will need to add sudo to your command (below) if you are not running it from within Addigy.

 The required information would be the Name (Shown as <Printer "Printer Name">), the MakeModel, and the DeviceURI